STADIUM DUDE’S NHL ARENA RANK: #25

 - Last visited: 2020

 The Ducks are the classic suburban team playing in a classic suburban arena.
-Surrounded by freeways and parking lots, it’s a fairly easy place to get in and out of assuming you’re driving.
-For those staying nearby who want to get their drink on, there are some decent options in the arena area for pre-gaming, but all but one involve a 15-to-20-minute walk to the rink.
+Currently, it is surrounded by freeways and parking lots, making it a fairly easy place to get in and out of assuming you’re driving.
+For those staying nearby who want to get their drink on, there are some decent options in the arena area for pre-gaming, but (for now) all but one involve a 15-to-20-minute walk to the rink.
+This may change with the completion of the ocV!BE project which will add eateries, housing and entertainment venues to the area, but for now, it’s largely a get-in/get-out place.

 Fans are jovial but lack the intensity seen in other hockey markets.
-Perhaps they’ve been spoiled by years of Ducks’ success; or perhaps they’re just chill Southern Californians used to wonderful weather who feel little need to act like a maniac in a cold arena.
+Perhaps they’ve were spoiled by all those years of Ducks’ success and are not used to the “hard times”.
+Or perhaps they’re just chill Southern Californians used to wonderful weather who feel little need to act like a maniac in a cold arena.
 Regardless, you’ll feel a real laid back crowd here.
 It’s the most “Californian vibe” of the three rinks in the state.

 You could probably bring your kids without fear they’ll hear something you wish they didn’t.
 With a combination of palm trees and hockey, “Pleasant” is the best word I can use to describe a game here.